rails-lambda/crypteia/README.md

 For security, the usage of `DB_URL: x-crypteia` placeholders ensures that your application's configuration is in full control on which dynamic values can be used with `x-crypteia-ssm-path:`.

-#### Lambda Layer

-Shown below is a simple Node.js 16 function which has the appropriate [IAM Permissions](#iam-permissions) and Crypteia Lambda Layer added.
+Shown below is a simple Node.js 16 function which has the appropriate [IAM Permissions](#iam-permissions) and Crypteia extension via a Lambda Layer installed.
 Also configured are the needed `LD_PRELOAD` and `SECRET` environment variables.
 The code of this function log the value of the `process.env.SECRET` which does correctly resolve to the value within SSM Parameter Store.

 ![Screenshot of the Environment variables in the AWS Lambda Console showing `LD_PRELOAD` to `/opt/lib/libcrypteia.so` and `SECRET` to `x-crypteia-ssm:/myapp/SECRET`.](/images/readme-env-variables.png)